Linuxfabrik/monitoring-plugins/check-plugins/openvpn-client-list/README.md

 * Parses `CLIENT_LIST` entries to extract client name, external IP, internal IP, and connection time
 * The status log file must be configured on the OpenVPN server using `status /var/log/openvpn-status.log`

-**Alerting Logic:**

-* WARN or CRIT if the number of connected clients exceeds the configured thresholds

 **Important Notes:**

 * Requires root or sudo to read the OpenVPN status log file.